Leverage Your Engineering Data Series

 We want to machine the cover.
 We can select the part in the tree or on the screen and hide the unselected.

 Now we want to remove the holes, but we do not want to delete them because we are going need them later.
 We convert the holes to features and suppress them.
 Notice we can select all of the holes.

 Now we can remove the pockets.
 First we make a sketch and then extrude.
 Then feature recognize the top filet and suppress.
 We now have the part ready for machining and can be exported to your CNC software in its favorite import format.

 This is the beauty of INOVATE.
 You have both history and direct editing integrated in the product, in fact, it is the only CAD package that does.

 Update: Universal CAD Compatibility is Not Here!!
 If you had done this in a direct editing only package you would have had to save 3 separate parts.
 This is a very easy procedure with a very short learning curve.
 Remember we are in the assembly.
 No external parts to worry about.
 Much less part data management to be concerned with.
 Now all we have to do to return to the original part is to suppress or un-suppress the affected features.
 Look on the left in the history tree or scene browser you can see the added features.

-Stereolithography is now the standard format for FEA or 3D printing.
+Stereolithography is now the standard format for FEA, 3D printing or reverse engineering.
 INOVATE like most other systems can easily generate them.
 But since INOVATE started out as a graphics design package you can review stl’s as part of your renderings.
 Below we will create a stl from the cover.